-This delicious sticky honey chai is blended with honey from Toronto Bee Rescue, freshly ground whole spices, and directly traded premium black tea leaves from Emrok Estates in Kenya.
+Our delicious sticky honey chai is blended with honey from Toronto Bee Rescue, freshly ground whole spices from a family-owned spice trader in Toronto, and directly traded premium black tea leaves from Emrok Estates in Kenya.
 Perfect for tea lattes, hot or cold.

 Our honey - infused sticky chai features honey sourced from bees re-homed by Toronto Bee Rescue.
 This is a wonderful family - run organization that relocates bees at risk of extermination found on private property, to the Greenbelt surrounding Toronto.
 Once the colony passes their health check and are re-homed in new hives, these bees produce honey for their honey company Ontario Honey Creations.

 Honey is a nature's preservative, keeping those freshly ground spices and tea leaves fresh and flavourful for many months.

 This chai is perfect for making chai lattes, hot or cold.

 100% natural ingredients, blended and packed in Canada: Honey, Cinnamon, Black Tea, Ginger, Cardamom, Star Anise, Cacao Shells, Fennel, Black Pepper, Clove

 Measure 1 Tablespoon Chai into a drawstring filter, tea press, or loose in a small pot.

 Add 6oz freshly boiled water.
 Let steep 5 minutes.
 Top with 6 oz warmed milk (or alternative milk), strain if you have used the loose tea method, and top with a dash of ground cinnamon or cardamom on top.